1kevinson/1kevinson/README.md

 Hi !
 I am __Kevin__,

-I am a software engineer, really passionate about programming. _But I playing basketball 🏀 in my spare time, enjoying play as pointguard with my neighborhood team._
+I am a software engineer, really passionate about programming, _Also playing basketball 🏀 in my spare time, enjoying play as pointguard with my neighborhood team._

 Mantra:
 > You never realize your potential by accident, only by choice